-- potentially project affected communities (primary Nysh and Nogliki, fishing company(ies) operating in the future BLF area); - NGOs (NGOs that have raised interest regarding the Project as of May 2016 is given in Section 3.7); - media; - wide public of Sakhalin.
+- potentially Project affected communities (primarily Nysh and Nogliki, as well as fishing companies operating in the area of the future BLF); - non-governmental organisations (NGOs that showed an interest in the Project as of May 2018 are listed in Section 4.7); - media; and - other Sakhalin communities.

 There are other stakeholder groups with whom Sakhalin Energy engages in the course of the OPFC Project.
 For example, it works closely with representatives of the Russian federal, regional and local authorities.
 Mechanisms for engagement with government authorities, customers, employees, contractors, shareholders and lenders, with which Sakhalin Energy has regular contact in the course of its business, are not addressed in this document.
-This
+This document focuses on stakeholders who do not have formal relationships with Sakhalin Energy and who, as a result, may wish to use this document for information and guidance.